-&lt;sup>79 R.S.A.
+79 R.S.A.
 1980, c.
 M-9.

-- (b) the needs of any children residing in the home - (c) the financial position of each spouse
+- (b) the needs of any children residing in the home - (c) the financial position of each spouse - (d) any order made by a court with respect to the property or the maintenance of one or both of the spouses.80

-Orders under Part 2 may be made subject to conditions and may be varied.
-They may endure for any time that the court considers necessary.
-Such an order takes precedence over an order for division under Part 1 of the Act, or an order for the partition and sale of the property.
-The award may be registered in the appropriate Land Titles Office, and once this is done the owning spouse may dispose of or encumber the property only with the written consent of the spouse in possession, or under an order of the court.
+Orders under Part 2 may be made subject to conditions and may be varied.81 They may endure for any time that the court considers necessary.82 Such an order takes precedence over an order for division under Part 1 of the Act, or an order for the partition and sale of the property.83 The award may be registered in the appropriate Land Titles Office,84 and once this is done the owning spouse may dispose of or encumber the property only with the written consent of the spouse in possession, or under an order of the court.85

 The granting of exclusive possession, coupled with a restraining order, provides a means by which a court may respond to the threat of family violence.
 Therefore, the system must be able to react quickly where circumstances warrant.
-Accordingly, an order for possession may be made without notice to the other party if the court is satisfied that there is a danger of injury to the applicant or a child residing in the home.
+Accordingly, an order for possession may be made without notice to the other party if the court is satisfied that there is a danger of injury to the applicant or a child residing in the home.86 personal property that is owned or leased by one of the spouses, and that was ordinarily used or